Add, remove & assign phone numbers on demand

 A full directory of all our included features

 How do you prefer to be contacted?
 If the answer is via a short text message, you’re not alone.
-According to recent figures, 84% of UK adults own a smartphone, almost three quarters of whom send or receive text messages every day.
+According to recent figures, 84 per cent of UK adults own a smartphone, almost three-quarters of whom send or receive text messages every day.

 Small businesses should pay attention to these statistics.
 As we will explore in this handy guide, short message service (SMS) texting is a highly effective way of reaching customers.
 Many companies use it to replace intrusive direct calls and emails.

 As anyone born before the 1990s will be well aware, SMS technology has been with us for several decades and represents the most common type of text messaging.
 An SMS text is limited to 160 characters (including spaces) and consists only of text.

 You may also have heard of multimedia messaging service (MMS) texting, which allows users to send audio, images and videos via cellular networks.
 Due to the advent of applications such as WhatsApp, MMS texting is relatively uncommon nowadays.
 However, depending on your text message carrier, SMS messages that exceed the 160-character limit may automatically convert to MMS.